On Tightness of Tsaknakis-Spirakis Descent Methods for Approximate Nash Equilibria: Algorithms

-We use a descent procedure to find a \SPn.
-The descent procedure is presented in \Cref{app:DP}.
-It has already been proved that the procedure runs in the polynomial-time of precision $\delta$ to find a nearly \SPn~\cite{tsaknakis2008performance}.
+It has already been proved that the procedure runs in the polynomial-time of precision $\delta$ to find a $\delta$-\SPn~\cite{tsaknakis2008performance}.

 To better deal with $Df(x, y, x', y')$, we give an explicit form of $Df$.
 Detailed calculations are presented in \Cref{app:MissingCalculations}.
+In \cite{tsaknakis2008optimization}, they have provided alternative characterizations of $Df$.
+Below we provide a similar development, but emphasize its min-max structure, which is utilized in a series of proofs later.
 For now we only care about cases when $f_R(x,y)=f_C(x,y)$ (which is a necessary condition for a stationary point to be proved in \Cref{prop:construct-sp}).
 Let $S_C(x):=\suppmax(\T{C}x)$, $S_R(y):=\suppmax(Ry)$.
 Then the formula is

 where

 A key component of $Df$ is $\max\{T_1,T_2\}$, for which several maximum operators are applied.
 To smoothen these maximum operations, we introduce linear convex combinations via $\rho, w$ and $z$: